oftc/oftc-web/FAQ/General_Questions.md

 to log on to `irc.oftc.net`.
 As more services become available, information will be provided about them on our project web site.

+## What happened to Mibbit's access to OFTC? ##

+Please refer to the [Mibbit document](/Mibbit) that we have prepared that outlines why access via Mibbit is no longer possible.